-Although assets (including the ducts as a part of the infrastructure) were transferred from the legal predecessor of the Company, HPT Public Company, by virtue of the Law on Separation of Croatian Post and Telecommunication and contributed by the Republic of Croatia to the share capital at the foundation of the Company on 1 January 1999, according to other Croatian legislation, part of the Company's infrastructure that is considered real estate, which is also known as Distributive Telecommunication Infrastructure (DTI, TI or ducts), does not have all the necessary documents (building, use permits etc.) and a major portion of these assets is not registered in the land registry, which may be relevant to the issue of proving the ownership towards third parties.
-Intrusions in HT's ducts by other competitors and some claims of ownership over these assets by the local authorities (the City of Zagreb), may have a material effect on the financial statements in the case that HT will not be able to prove its ownership rights for such ducts.
+Although assets (including the ducts as a part of the infrastructure) were transferred from the legal predecessor of the Company, HPT Public Company, by virtue of the Law on Separation of Croatian Post and Telecommunication and contributed by the Republic of Croatia to the share capital at the foundation of the Company on 1 January 1999, according to other Croatian legislation, which is also known as Distributive Telecommunication Infrastructure (DTI, TI or ducts), does not have all the necessary documents (building, use permits etc.) which may be relevant to the issue of proving the ownership towards third parties.
+Some claims of ownership over these assets by the local authorities (the City of Zagreb) may have a material effect on the financial statements in the case that HT will not be able to prove its ownership rights for such ducts.
 However, HT management believes the likelihood of occurrence of such circumstances is remote.
 Therefore, no adjustments were made to these financial statements in respect of this matter.

-The net book value of all the Company's ducts as at 31 December 2016 is HRK 857 million (31 December 2015: HRK 812 million).
+The net book value of all the Company's ducts as at 31 December 2017 is HRK 862 million (31 December 2016: HRK 857 million).